Skip to main content

 Description

-• IP Address: Access the data source through the public network address.
+• IP Address: Connect through the public network address.

-• SSH Tunnel: Access the data source through an SSH tunnel.
+• SSH Tunnel: Connect through an SSH tunnel.

-• IP Address: Access the data source through the public network address.
+• IP Address: Connect through the public network address.

-• SSH Tunnel: Access the data source through an SSH tunnel.
+• SSH Tunnel: Connect through an SSH tunnel.

 Configuration items when Connection is IP AddressHost: The public network connection address and port of the data source.